HIV Cure Minisymposium

 The symposium will take place in the University Hall in Leuven.
 More information about the venue can be found here.

-All abstracts must be submitted by August 1st.
 Abstract content and editing are the responsibility of submitting author.
 Organizers will review abstracts and selections will be made based on quality of content.
-Dissemination of the results will be made on July 15th.
+Dissemination of the results will be made on June 30th.
 4 abstracts will be selected for a short oral presentation at the symposium and those will be awarded with complimentary registration and accommodation.
 All abstracts are assigned a poster number for poster presentation during a poster session during the meeting.

 • 2200 characters count including spaces.
 Also includes title, authors and affiliations.